dbc257/blackjack-card-game/README.md

 ## Prerequisites

-You with preferably need the latest version of Chrome, and a text editor.
+You will preferably need the latest version of Chrome, and a text editor.

 #### Go here for Chrome: https://www.google.com/chrome/